-There is only one date for the Deferred Final Exam.
-The exact date will be announced later in the term.
+There is only one date for the Deferred Final Exam, which will be held in early March.
+The exact date will be announced by early February.

 Deferred Standing for the final exam will be considered only under the following circumstances: